Aaron Jones (footballer, born 1994): King's Lynn Town

 On 24 August 2018, upon his return from the US, Jones signed a two-year deal with Southern League Premier Central side King's Lynn Town.

 Aldershot Town

 On 23 June 2023, Jones reunited with former King's Lynn manager Tommy Widdrington at National League club Aldershot Town on a one-year deal.

 Sutton United

 On 6 June 2025, it was announced that Jones had turned down the offer of a new deal with Aldershot in order to join fellow National League side, Sutton United for an undisclosed fee.

+Return to King's Lynn Town

+On 29 May 2026, Jones returned to National League North club King's Lynn Town.

 Business career

 Alongside his football career, Jones also serves as co-director of Great Yarmouth Pleasure Beach, which has been owned by his family for multiple generations.